bj600800/qPacking-esm/README.md

 ```

 ## Notice
-- Checkpoints and used-datasets are available in the zenodo.
+- Checkpoints and used-datasets are available in zenodo.